sainik73/students-api/README.md

 v2.0:
 The repository now supports spring boot application and MongoDB deployment to Kubernetes local cluster.
-MongoDB credentials are stored in secret file.
+MongoDB credentials are stored in a secret file.

+v2.1:
+The repository now supports application builds using helm charts.

 Instructions
 -----------------